 - Recovery increases the availability and effectiveness of support services for people in long-term recovery by expanding access to equitable recovery housing, employment services, and peer support groups.

-The TTOR program aims to address the opioid crisis by reducing unmet treatment need and opioid overdose-related deaths through its evidence-based programming.
+The TTOR program aims to address the opioid crisis by increasing access to medications for opioid use disorder and reducing opioid-related overdose deaths through its evidence-based programming.

 Who Is Eligible for TTOR Grant Program Services?

 - People with opioid use disorder, their family members, significant others and supportive allies who are affected by opioid use.

 - People who might also have co-occurring use of other substances or mental and primary health conditions.

 Some programs have clinical and financial eligibility requirements.

 How Do I Get TTOR Grant Program Services in My Community?